aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-15-x-x/public-api-changes-in-aspose-words-15-1-0/_index.md

 /**
  Specifies whether to write the roundtrip information when saving to HTML, MHTML or EPUB.
  Default value is <c>true</c> for HTML and <c>false</c> for MHTML and EPUB.
- <p>Saving of the roundtrip information allows to restore document properties such as tab stops,
+ <p>Saving of the roundtrip information enables to restore document properties such as tab stops,
  comments, headers and footers during the HTML documents loading back into a <see cref="Document"/> object.</p>
  <p>When <c>true</c>, the roundtrip information is exported as -aw-* CSS properties
  of the corresponding HTML elements.</p>